Eddie Palmieri: Career

 In the 1990s, Palmieri had participated in various concerts and recordings with the Fania All-Stars and the Tico All-Stars; he also introduced La India with the production of Llegó La India via Eddie Palmieri (La India has arrived via Eddie Palmieri), released in 1992.
 In 1998, Palmieri received an honorary doctorate from the Berklee College of Music.
 In 2000, Palmieri announced his retirement from the world of music.
-However, he recorded Masterpiece with Tito Puente and won two Grammys; additionally he was also named the "Outstanding Producer of the Year" by the National Foundation of Popular Culture.
-Palmieri has won a total of 9 Grammy Awards in his career, most recently for his 2006 album Simpático.
-On November 6, 2004, Palmieri directed a "Big Band Tribute" to his late brother Charlie at Avery Hall at the Lincoln Center for the Performing Arts.
+However, he recorded Masterpiece with Tito Puente and won two Grammys; additionally, he was also named the "Outstanding Producer of the Year" by the National Foundation of Popular Culture.
+Palmieri has won a total of 9 Grammy Awards during his career, most recently for his 2006 album Simpático.
+On November 6, 2004, Palmieri directed a "Big Band Tribute" to his late brother Charlie at Avery Fisher Hall at the Lincoln Center for the Performing Arts.

 La Perfecta

 Palmieri's La Perfecta departed from the traditional Cuban sources of salsa instrumentation by introducing a new stylistic device into the New York Latin sound.
 Their signature sound relied heavily on two trombones and a flute instead of trumpets.
 On the liner notes of their first album, Eddie's brother Charlie dubbed this combination the 'trombanga', referring to the trombones and the still popular charanga which typically featured the flute.
 The combination helped to give La Perfecta a rich and bold sound which contributed to Palmieri's success with his new band.
-The trombone-based sound was later adopted by salsa band leaders Willie Colón and Manny Oquendo, among others.
+The trombone-based conjunto sound was later adopted by salsa band leaders Willie Colón and Manny Oquendo, among others.

-La Perfecta II

 Palmieri formed a new band, La Perfecta II, with whom he recorded the CD Ritmo Caliente (Hot Rhythm).
 On April 30, 2005, "Mi Día Bonito", a tribute to Eddie Palmieri celebrating his 50 years in the world of music, took place at the Rubén Rodríguez Coliseum in Bayamón, Puerto Rico.
-The event included the participation of Lalo Rodríguez, Ismael Quintana, Cheo Feliciano, La India, Hermán Olivera, Jerry Medina, Luis Vergara and Wichy Camacho.
+The event included the participation of Lalo Rodríguez, Ismael Quintana, Cheo Feliciano, La India, Hermán Olivera, Jerry Medina, Luis Vergara, and Wichy Camacho.

 In November and December 2005, Palmieri teamed up with longtime trumpeter and band member Brian Lynch to record the Artistshare CD release The Brian Lynch/Eddie Palmieri Project: Simpático.
-This CD and accompanying multimedia web site features music by an all-star roster of jazz and Latin jazz artists, including Phil Woods, Lila Downs, Donald Harrison, Conrad Herwig, Giovanni Hidalgo, Gregory Tardy, Mario Rivera, Boris Kozlov, Rubén Rodríguez, Luques Curtis, Robby Ameen, Dafnis Prieto, Pedro Martínez, Johnny Rivero, Edsel Gómez, Yosvany Terry.
+This CD and accompanying multimedia web site features music by an all-star roster of jazz and Latin jazz artists, including Phil Woods, Lila Downs, Donald Harrison, Conrad Herwig, Giovanni Hidalgo, Gregory Tardy, Mario Rivera, Boris Kozlov, Rubén Rodríguez, Luques Curtis, Robby Ameen, Dafnis Prieto, Pedro Martínez, Johnny Rivero, Edsel Gómez, and Yosvany Terry.
 In 2007, the recording was awarded a Grammy as the best Latin Jazz Recording.